CharWeber/currency-exchange/README.md

 # _Currency Exchange_

-#### _exchange money from USD to a user selected currency_
+#### _exchange money from USD to a user selected currency and vice versa_

 #### By _**Charlie Weber**_

 ## Technologies Used

+* JS
-* _List all_
+* HTML
-* _the major technologies_
+* CSS
-* _you used in your project_
-* _here_
+* anime.js

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+This Application is designed to call a currency API and calculate currency exchange based on the updated api info.

 ## Setup/Installation Requirements

-* _clone template-repo to desired directory or download .zip file_
+* _clone currency-exchange to desired directory or download .zip file_
-* _navigate to the template-repo directory in terminal or other command line interface_
+* _navigate to the  directory in terminal or other command line interface_

+      $ cd currency-exchange

-* _while in the root directory run $ npm install_
+* _while in the root directory install nodes with:_

+      $ npm install

+* _aquire API key from https://www.exchangerate-api.com/_
+* _create a .env file and save your api key as_

+      API_KEY={YOUR-API-KEY-HERE}

+* _be sure to remove the brackets around your api key. this will not function properly without one or without proper saving._
-* _once bundle.js and the mode_module are installed open index.html in any browser_
+* _once bundle.js and the node_module are installed run this command_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+      $ npm run start

+* _if the animations are not running double check that anime.js is version 3.2.1_

 ## Known Bugs

-* _Any known issues_
+* _No known issues_
-* _should go here_

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_MIT whatever_

 ## Contact Information

-_[email][mailto:Charlestweber@gmail.com]_
+_Charlestweber@gmail.com_